aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 To trigger the *hello-web* service pipeline you need to push a service configuration into the associated CodeCommit repository.

-First, set up the git credential helper for CodeCommit as follows:
+First, set up the git credential helper for CodeCommit as follows (if you are using Cloud9 then this has already been set up for you):
 ```
 git config --global credential.helper '!aws codecommit credential-helper $@'
 git config --global credential.UseHttpPath true